fiskaltrust/middleware/rfcs/README.md

 # Middleware RFCs

-Thank you for contributing to the midleware!
+Thank you for contributing to the middleware!
 If you've been asked to make an RFC, it's because your contribution is significant enough that it warrants careful thought from the community.

 ## What is an RFC?

 RFCs (request for comments) provide a way for middleware contributors to propose designs for specific features in a [structured way](0000-template.md).
 Creating a new RFC starts a collaborative process where we and the community can review your design and suggest changes.
-If an RFC is accepted, this indicates that it is in line with our vision for the middlewares future.
+If an RFC is accepted, this indicates that it is in line with our vision for the middleware's future.
 Contributors can implement accepted RFCs comforted by the knowledge that the design has already been "approved".

 **RFCs are for large features, breaking into new design areas, major breaking changes, and significant changes to middleware development.**